Understanding Truck Tire Blowouts & Accidents

 The best way to protect yourself from an emergency situation like this is to:

-Who can be held liable in a tire blowout accident?
+Who is at fault in a tire blowout accident?

 Despite your best efforts to drive defensively, you may still be involved in a tire blowout accident.
 All drivers on the road are legally obligated to exercise “reasonable care” while driving.
 This not only includes following traffic laws, but also requires truck drivers and trucking companies to keep their vehicles in good repair, including the tires.